co-log/co-log/README.md

 | `co-log-polysemy` | [![Hackage][hk-img-ps]][hk-ps]     | [![Stackage LTS][lts-img-ps]][lts-ps]     | [![Stackage Nightly][nightly-img-ps]][nightly-ps]     |

 `co-log` is a composable and configurable logging framework.
-It combines all the benefits of the Haskell ecosystem to provide a reasonable and beginner-friendly interface.
-It's straightforward in its core and doesn't contain any magic.
-This simplicity allows us to create highly composable and configurable logging capabilities.
+It combines all the benefits of Haskell idioms to provide a reasonable and convenient interface.
+Though it uses some advanced concepts in its core, we are striving to provide beginner-friendly API.
+The library also contains complete documentation with a lot of beginner-friendly examples, explanations and tutorials to guide users.
+The combination of pragmatic approach to logging and fundamental Haskell abstractions allows us to create highly composable and configurable logging framework.

-If you're interested in how common Haskel typeclasses are used to implement core functional of `co-log`, you can read the following blog post which goes in detail about internal implementation specifics:
+If you're interested in how different Haskel typeclasses are used to implement core functions of `co-log`, you can read the following blog post which goes in detail about internal implementation specifics:

 * [co-log: Composable Contravariant Combinatorial Comonadic Configurable Convenient Logging](https://kowainik.github.io/posts/2018-09-25-co-log)